puma281/Week4_Assign/Codebook.md

-The file i have submitted "finaldata.txt" contains the average of the Measurements of the tidy data set given below Description
+The file i have submitted "finaldata.txt" contains the average of the Measurements of the tidy data set given below.

+Description of the data set I have created
 Data in dataset contains 180 rows and 68 columns for

 •mean(): Mean value